-Failure to meet any of the eligibility requirements or 8a certification will cause suspicion and rejection from the SBA.
+Failure to meet any of the business development certification requirements or 8a certification will cause suspicion and rejection from the SBA.
 Besides the general information listed in the SBA regulations, the SBA goes even deeper into your 8(a) application to look for inconsistencies and evidence of affiliation (a dangerous area where 60% of 8a applicants fail).

-SBA Qualifications – What are the Application Requirements for SBA 8a Certification?
+Government 8a Qualifications – What are the 8a Status Requirements for 8a Certification?

-To become eligible, the company in its SBA 8 a application must meet the basics identified below.
+To become 8a certified, the company in its SBA 8 a application must meet the business development certification requirements below.